zhufuyi/sponge/assets/create-web-project.md

 There are two ways to generate http service code, mysql and proto files.

-- According to mysql generated http service code includes CRUD interface code for each data table, subsequent addition of new interfaces, you can refer to the CRUD way to add business logic code, the newly added interfaces need to manually fill in the swagger description information.
+- According to mysql generated http service code includes CRUD api code for each data table, subsequent addition of new apis, you can refer to the CRUD way to add business logic code, the newly added apis need to manually fill in the swagger description information.
-- The http service generated from the proto file does not include the manipulation database code though, nor the CRUD interface logic code, which can be generated using the `sponge web dao` command to manipulate the database code as needed.
-With the addition of the new interface, in addition to generating handler template code, swagger documentation, route registration code, and error codes for the interface are automatically generated.
+- The http service generated from the proto file does not include the manipulation database code though, nor the CRUD api logic code, which can be generated using the `sponge web dao` command to manipulate the database code as needed.
+With the addition of the new api, in addition to generating handler template code, swagger documentation, route registration code, and error codes for the api are automatically generated.

-Both ways can complete the same http service interface, according to the actual application choose one of them, if you do backend management services, use mysql to produce CRUD interface code directly, you can write less code.
-For most need to customize the interface service, use the proto file way to generate the http service, this way is also more freedom, after writing the proto file, in addition to the business logic code, other code is generated through the plug-in.
+Both ways can complete the same http service api, according to the actual application choose one of them, if you do backend management services, use mysql to produce CRUD api code directly, you can write less code.
+For most need to customize the api service, use the proto file way to generate the http service, this way is also more freedom, after writing the proto file, in addition to the business logic code, other code is generated through the plug-in.

 <br>